systeminit/si/app/docs/src/how-tos/aws-ha-ec2.md

 Add a `Launch Template` component to your `Application` frame.

-Set the component name and `LaunchTemplateName` to be `application-launch-template-how-to`
+Set the component name to `application-launch-template-how-to`.

+Set the `LaunchTemplateName` to `application-launch-template-how-to`.

 Set the `InstanceType` to be `t3.small`